superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 1. Fork the [go-example](https://github.com/fly-apps/go-example) repository to your GitHub account.
 2. Clone the new repository to your local machine.
 3. Run `fly launch` from within the project source directory to create a new app and a `fly.toml` configuration file.
 Type `N` when `fly launch` asks if you want to set up databases and `N` when it asks if you want to deploy.
-4. Still in the project source directory, get a Fly API deploy token by running `fly tokens create deploy -x 999999h`.
+4. Still in the project source directory, get a Fly API deploy token by running `fly tokens create deploy -x “custom access token”`.
+The access token can be generated at https://fly.io/user/personal_access_tokens.
 Copy the output.
 5. Go to your newly-created repository on GitHub and select **Settings**.
 6. Under **Secrets and variables**, select **Actions**, and then create a new repository secret called `FLY_API_TOKEN` with the value of the token from step 4.
 7. Back in your project source directory, create `.github/workflows/fly.yml` with these contents: